sushil2601/javaScript_practise/REACT.md

 Ans :-
     By using conditional rendering based on the state and validate input values before updating the state.

-Q. Custom Hooks
-Ans :-
+Q. Can you explain what custom hooks are in React and how they differ from regular hooks?
+Ans:-
-    Custom hooks are user-defined functions that start with 'use' and allow you to reuse stateful logic across components.
+    Custom hooks in React are reusable JavaScript functions that allow you to extract logic and stateful behavior from components.
+While regular hooks like useState and useEffect are provided by React, custom hooks are created by developers to encapsulate specific logic that can be shared across multiple components.

+Q. What are the benefits of using custom hooks in React?
+Can you provide an example of a scenario where a custom hook would be useful?
+Ans:-
+    The benefits of using custom hooks in React are improved code organization, reusability, and separation of concerns.
+They enable you to extract complex logic into a reusable hook, reducing duplication and promoting cleaner, more maintainable code.
+For example, a custom hook for handling form validation can be reused in multiple forms throughout the application.

 <!-- Code Splitting -->